 call us : 1300 462 284 24/7 SUPPORT

-Rental Properties connected to a gas service supply line that contain Gas appliances, gas heaters gas hot water heaters or gas stoves, these appliances must be properly maintained by a licensed or registered gas fitter.
-If the gas appliances are not maintained correctly , they can cause carbon monoxide poisoning.
+Rental Properties connected to a gas service supply line that contains Gas appliances, gas heaters, gas hot water heaters, or gas stoves.
+These appliances must be properly maintained by a licensed or registered gas fitter.
+If the gas appliances are not maintained correctly, they can cause carbon monoxide poisoning.

 Gas Heater Safety Inspection in Sydney